akeneo/Dockerfiles/README.md

-# My Dockerfiles
+# Akeneo PIM server with Docker

+Akeneo stack is also available as a Docker image, provided and maintained by Akeneo.

+Akeneo provides open-source support for this Dockerfiles via the akeneo/Dockerfiles GitHub repository.
+Akeneo stack's technical documentation, server prerequisites and cookbooks is available here: https://docs.akeneo.com

+## What is Akeneo PIM?

+[Akeneo](https://www.akeneo.com) is an open source Product Information Management (PIM) solution that centralizes and harmonizes all marketing and technical information for product listings and catalogs.
+[Akeneo PIM source code](https://github.com/akeneo/pim-community-standard) is released under open source license.
+Based on the Symfony2 framework, this solution is highly customizable and extensible.

+## What do we share here

-This repository contains the Dockerfiles I use for Akeneo and other Symfony development.
+This repository contains the Dockerfiles proposed for Akeneo PIM.
 Feel free to use/adapt them if they fit your needs.

 | [Master][Master] | [php-7.1][php-7.1] | [php-5.6][php-5.6] |
 |:----------------:|:----------:|:----------:|:----------:|